fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ```
 ② Call your own function which is programmed the logic for comparing positions, from App.
 ③ Specify the nearest security guard by comparing the location information contained in _the AI camera data which is being stream processing_ and the location information in _the security guard data stored in Type_.
-④ Store the latest location information of the security guard.
+④ Store the latest location information of the security guards.

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>5.
 Notify the specified security guard